A Two-Parameter Memory-Weighted Velocity Operator for Time and State Variables: Foundations and Fundamental Properties: MATHEMATICAL FOUNDATIONS AND BASIC PROPERTIES OF THE MEMORY-WEIGHTED VELOCITY OPERATOR

 \textbf{Inherent continuity with classical calculus.} Notably, the weighted estimate \eqref{eq:weighted_inequality} remains valid at $t=0$, where it reduces to the classical bound $|\dot{x}(0)| \le C_W \|x\|_{\mathcal{C}^{1}}$.
 This continuity at the initial instant underscores that the memory‑weighted framework does not introduce artificial singularities; rather, it extends the classical derivative in a manner that continuously incorporates historical information while preserving consistency with ordinary differentiation at the starting point—an essential property for physical models that should reduce to established local theories in appropriate limits.

-Collectively, these results furnish a nuanced portrait of $\mathscr{V}_{\alpha,\beta}$ as an operator whose regularity is delicately tuned by the relative magnitude of its two memory exponents.
+Collectively, these results furnish a nuanced portrait of $\mathscr{V}_{\alpha,\beta}$ as an operator whose regularity—viewed through the lens of functional analysis—is delicately tuned by the relative magnitude of its two memory exponents.
 The explicit dependence on $\beta(t)-\alpha(t)$, captured both pointwise and through global extrema, offers a transparent link between the choice of memory laws and the resulting analytical behavior.
 This structured approach to memory modeling—where distinct aspects of history are weighted separately—may prove valuable in describing systems whose memory characteristics evolve in time or differ between various physical mechanisms, such as in materials with complex relaxation spectra or in transport processes with multiple time-scale dependencies. \end{remark}